carlouni/docker-wordpress/README.md

 # Self-contained Wordpress 5.5 Docker Image
-This image contains all the required stack for running a WP site.
+This image contains all the required stack for running WP.
 Ideal for plugins and themes development environment.
+This is not intended to be used on a production environment.

 ## Platform
 Ubuntu 18.04, Apache/2.4.29, MySQL 5.7.31, and PHP 7.2